huangli712/ACFlow/docs/src/man/param.md

 !!! warning

-    If the `StochPX` solver is employed, the `grid` parameter should be "ffreq" or "bfreq".
+    If the `StochPX` solver is employed, the `grid` parameter should be "ffreq", "ffrag", "bfreq", or "bfrag".

 ### [mesh](@id mesh)